The Commonplace

 Claims (10)

 Frequent and broad AI tools use are the strongest correlates of both Perceived Productivity (PP) and quality, with frequency strongest.
-Developer Productivity positive medium Perceived Productivity (PP); Perceived Code Quality (PQ)
+Developer Productivity positive Perceived Productivity (PP); Perceived Code Quality (PQ)

 n=147